 There are many who consider the Ferrari 250 GTO the most beautiful automobile ever created.
 While that opinion is open for debate, there is no question that the 250 GTO is one of the ten greatest cars in automotive history.
 Its styling is unrivaled by any sports car, past or present.
-Its performance, even forty-two years after the last 250 GTO was
+Its performance, even forty-two years after the last 250 GTO was built, is awe-

-Not a trace of interior luxury-just pure race car function inside the 250 GTO, yet despite its austere furnishings, the main instrument panel and steering wheel were the same as every 250 GT model.
+Not a trace of interior luxury-just pure race car function inside the 250 GTO, vet despite its austere furnishings, the main instrument panel and steering wheel were the same as every 250 GT model.
 The seats were lightweight racing seats with leather upholstery.
 The rest of the interior was painted metal.
 Note the emergency brake positioned alongside the center tunnel just right of the foot box.

-Above left:

-Car number 24 at the start of the 1963 Vingtquatre Heures du Mans.
-(Photograph courtesy Chip Connor)
+Above left: Car number 24 at the start of the 1963 Vingtquatre Heures du Mans.
+Photograph courtesy Chip Connor inspiring.
+The 250 GTO has become the rarest and most desirable road-race car ever to bear the Cavallino Rampante emblem.

-Above right:

-Car 24 on its way to victory circle at Le Mans in 1963.
-(Photograph courtesy Chip Connor)
+Above right: Car 24 on its way to victory circle at Le Mans in 1963.
+Photograph courtesy Chip Connor

 Right: Next stop victory lane and another chapter in the history of Ferrari at Le Mans.
-(Photograph courtesy Chip Connor)
+Photograph courtesy Chip Connor